 Creating More Deaf Friendly Employers

-The benefits of a more diverse workforce are becoming clearer every day.
+The benefits of becoming a deaf friendly employer is becoming clearer everyday.

 New research from Disability:IN and the American Association of People with Disabilities shows that companies who embrace best practices for hiring disabled people tend to outperform their competitors.
 For example, companies who had shown outstanding leadership in disability employment and inclusion had about 28 percent higher revenue, double the net income, and 30 percent higher profit margins.